 Perhaps the most intriguing and unique piece of the Valve Index ecosystem is its controller, which features a capacitive touch bar and adjustable straps that allow users to register individual finger gestures, perform fine motions, and even open their palms completely without dropping the controller.
 This results in a very high level of tactile immersion that can’t be matched by other systems; in fact, it’s not uncommon for other VR headsets to offer compatibility with Valve Index controllers for this reason.

 Because the Valve Index uses an “outside-in” design that relies on external tracking sensors, it does require a fair bit of time and effort to set up.
 It offers no wireless operation either, so adequate space and safe cable management practices are a must for getting the most out of the system.
 The headset also has a relatively narrow “sweet spot” when it comes to calibration and focus adjustment, which can add to the setup time.
-If you prefer the portability and simplicity of a wireless system you should look to the Oculus Quest 2 or the HTC Vive Pro 2 with a wireless adapter.
+If you prefer the portability and simplicity of a wireless system you should look to the Meta Quest 2 or the HTC Vive Pro 2 with a wireless adapter.

 Best for PC: HP Reverb G2